All Episodes

 I personally think that Donald Trump is dead on accurate.

-We have been used and abused by so called allies with the worst trade deals, and the idea that he's willing to put pressure on them for reciprocity is a good thing.
+We have been used and abused by so-called allies with the worst trade deals, and the idea that he's willing to put pressure on them for reciprocity is a good thing.

-Because that creates more competition for the ninety five million Americans out of the labor force that would actually like to have jobs, and illegal immigrants work for less, so it drives down wages.
+Just like not securing the border, American workers suffer because that creates more competition for the 95 million Americans out of the labor force that would actually like to have jobs.

 It's a big problem.

-All right, thank you, Susan.
+Thank you, Susan.

 I appreciate your kind words.